 - large object stores using Ceph, Gluster, Luster and others; and

 The design of QLC devices, which use larger memory blocks than TLC, suits I/O with large-block sequential transfers, but not small random I/O typical of many databases.

-One way storage systems can work around this limitation is by coupling an array of QLC SSDs with a non-volatile DIMM (NVDIMM) write buffer that performs write coalescing.
+A way storage systems can work around this limitation is by coupling an array of QLC SSDs with a non-volatile DIMM (NVDIMM) write buffer that performs write coalescing.
 Small random writes are buffered until enough are accumulated to fill a data block and then the system sequentially writes them through to a disk volume or file system as a single transfer.
-The NVDIMM cache buffer can be battery- or capacitor-backed dynamic RAM modules, non-volatile Optane persistent memory modules or even a high-durability SLC or TLC NVMe drive.
+The NVDIMM cache buffer can be battery- or capacitor-backed dynamic RAM modules, non-volatile Optane persistent memory modules, or even a high-durability SLC or TLC NVMe drive.

 With a sizable advantage in capacity and lower cost per bit, expect QLC devices to proliferate in enterprise data centers alongside TLC and SLC devices.
 Storage systems will intelligently manage workload placement according to the I/O characteristics and requirements of each application.